ghi-electronics/Documentation/software/coding-options/dotnet.md

 ```csharp
 Console.WriteLine("Hello, World!");
 ```
-Download and install the latest `GHIElectronics.DUE` library from NuGet.org.
+Download and install the latest `GHIElectronics.DUELink` library from NuGet.org.
 Alternatively, get it from the [Downloads](../downloads.md) page.

 ## Blinky!
 Our first program will blink the on-board LED 20 times, where it comes on for 200ms and then it is off for 800ms.